Kylian Mbappé: 2024–2025: Debut season goalscoring records and European Golden Shoe

 Mbappé made his debut for Real Madrid on 14 August 2024 in the 2024 UEFA Super Cup against Atalanta, scoring the second goal of a 2–0 win.
-He debuted in La Liga on 18 August, during a match that ended in a 1–1 draw against Mallorca.
-On 1 September, Mbappé scored his first La Liga goals, netting both in Real Madrid's 2–0 victory against Real Betis.
-He opened the scoring in the 67th minute and added a second from the penalty spot eight minutes later.
-On 17 September, Mbappé scored his first Champions League goal for Real Madrid, opening the scoring in their 3–1 victory over VfB Stuttgart during the inaugural matchday of the newly formatted Champions League league phase.
-On 10 December, Mbappé scored his 50th Champions League goal in a 3–2 victory against Atalanta.
+He debuted in La Liga on 18 August, during a 1–1 draw against Mallorca.
+On 1 September, he scored his first two La Liga goals in Madrid's 2–0 victory over Real Betis.
+Later in the month, he scored his first Champions League goal for the club during their 3–1 victory over VfB Stuttgart on the inaugural matchday of the newly formatted Champions League league phase.
+On 10 December, Mbappé scored his 50th Champions League goal in a 3–2 victory against Atalanta, becoming the second-youngest player to reach the mark after Lionel Messi.